Ghostkeeper/Apex/README.md

 ----
 Apex is a header-only library, meaning that there are no binaries to distribute.
 To use Apex, only the files in the `include` folder need to be included into your project.
 However some dependencies are required as well:
 * A C++17-compliant compiler.
 Apex is tested using GCC and MinGW-w64.
+  * When using GCC, use at GCC-8 or later.
+In GCC-7.4 there are still bugs that prevent this library from compiling.
 * Boost.Compute is used to interact with OpenCL.
 This is also a header-only library.
   * Boost.Compute requires the headers of Boost itself.
 * An installation of OpenCL should be present on the user's computer to leverage the OpenCL capabilities.
 If this is not present, Apex will fall back to host-only code at the cost of performance.